adigarg7/Shipo/docs/AIDocumentation.md

 changes : It checked and found everything fine .

 3rd prompt :
-->Analyze authcontroller functions inside controller folder and suggest improvements for performance, security, and scalability.
-Provide specific code snippets. context : Wanted to check for errors and edge cases . changes :
+->Analyze authcontroller functions inside controller folder and suggest improvements for performance, security, and scalability. context : Wanted to check for errors and edge cases . changes : suggested some edge cases checks for database queries .

 4th prompt :
-->Analyze shipmentController functions inside controller folder and suggest improvements for performance, security, and scalability.
-Provide specific code snippets. context : Wanted to check for errors and edge cases . changes : suggested some edge cases checks for database queries .
+->Analyze shipmentController functions inside controller folder and suggest improvements for performance, security, and scalability. context : Wanted to check for errors and edge cases . changes : suggested some edge cases checks for database queries .